This test measures the level of luteinizing hormone (LH) in your blood.

 You may also need other tests for infertility.
-If you're a man, you may need a semen analysis, genetic tests, and other blood tests to measure different hormones.
-If you're a woman, you may order other hormone-level blood tests, genetic tests, and basal body temperature testing.
+If you're a male, you may need a semen analysis, genetic tests, and other blood tests to measure different hormones.
+If you're a female, you may order other hormone-level blood tests, genetic tests, and basal body temperature testing.
 You may also need a pelvic ultrasound and a hysteroscopy to look at the inside of your uterus.

-Results are given in international units per liter (IU/L).
+Results are given in international units per milliliter (IU/mL).
 The normal range for a woman varies, depending on the timing of her menstrual cycle.
 Here are normal ranges:

-Women, follicular phase of menstrual cycle: 1.37 to 9 IU/L
+Women, follicular phase of menstrual cycle: 1.68 to 15 IU/mL

-If you're a woman, abnormally high levels of LH during nonovulatory times in your menstrual cycle may mean you are in menopause.
+If you aree female, abnormally high levels of LH during nonovulatory times in your menstrual cycle may mean you are in menopause.
 It may also mean that you have a pituitary disorder or polycystic ovary syndrome.
 Low levels of LH may mean you have a pituitary disorder, anorexia, malnutrition, or are under stress.

-If you're a man, abnormally high LH levels along with low levels of testosterone may mean that your testicles aren't responding to LH's signal to make more testosterone.
+If you are male, abnormally high LH levels along with low levels of testosterone may mean that your testicles aren't responding to LH's signal to make more testosterone.
 Low levels of LH may mean that your pituitary gland isn't making enough LH.
 That can lead to too little testosterone production.